scds/intro-python/lessons/lesson5.md

 {: .no_toc}
 # Lesson 5 - Functions

 In the previous lessons, we've used lots of functions like `print()`, `range()`, and `sort()`.
-Functions are used to reuse lines of code.
+Functions allow for the ability to reuse code.
 Aside from the pre-defined functions, you can also create your own functions.

 <details markdown="block">
   <summary>